It’s all in a day’s work

 New theme

-A while ago I decided to change the default Wordpress theme into the Freshy2 theme, since I liked the looks of it… I now partially wish I did not do that… Changing the theme was not trivial… Mainly because of two problems:
+A while ago I decided to change the default WordPress theme into the Freshy2 theme, since I liked the looks of it… I now partially wish I did not do that… Changing the theme was not trivial… Mainly because of two problems:

 1. In the wp-content/themes/freshy2/functions.php file on line 474 it says